 As specific product-related activities, we are developing products to prevent on-board products in such areas as connected and advanced driver assistance and automated driving from cyberattacks.
 We are also building a proprietary framework to ensure that products are mounted securely.

 Furthermore, at our factories we engage in thorough information management and operation to prevent production stoppages.
-We are also developing other defense measures that logically separate our network and the outside in order to block cyberattacks.
+At the same time, we are developing other defense measures that logically separate our network and the outside in order to block cyberattacks.

 As outlined above, DENSO is promoting and reinforcing a host of information security activities.
-Nevertheless, defending ourselves from 100% of threats is problematic, as new types of cyberattacks and unknown viruses emerge on a daily basis.
+However, defending ourselves from 100% of threats is not easy, as new types of cyberattacks and unknown viruses emerge on a daily basis.

-As product- and corporate-oriented measures for addressing new types of risk and unknown risk, we monitor networks and equipment to detect abnormalities.
+As part of our product- and corporate-oriented measures for addressing new types of risk and unknown risk, we monitor networks and equipment to detect abnormalities.
 When abnormalities are detected, we enact measures to swiftly quarantine the affected area.

 We recognize that employee awareness is the most important aspect of promoting information security measures.
 For example, DENSO regularly conducts drills and training—such as by sending employees emails that look as if they could contain viruses.
 In addition to raising individuals’ awareness of security, in this way we put in place a structure for responding when the threat is real.